Darling Downs-Moreton Rabbit Board fence

 The DDMRB fence provides a unique form of protection against the incursion of rabbits, and has successfully prevented the establishment of rabbits within its boundaries.

-If rabbits are found within the DDMRB district area they are eradicated.
+If rabbits are found within the DDMRB district area, the Board and Local Government will assist landholders in the control.